asyncapi/spec/spec/asyncapi.md

 An AsyncAPI document MAY be made up of a single document or be divided into multiple, connected parts at the discretion of the author.
 In the latter case, [Reference Objects](#referenceObject) are used.

 It is important to note that everything that is defined in an AsyncAPI document MUST be used by the implemented [Application](#definitionsApplication), with the exception of the [Components Object](#componentsObject).
-Everything that is defined inside the Components Object represents a resource that MAY or MAY NOT be used in the rest of the document and MAY or MAY NOT be used by the implemented [Application](#definitionsApplication).
+Everything that is defined inside the Components Object represents a resource that MAY or MAY NOT be used by the implemented [Application](#definitionsApplication).

 By convention, the AsyncAPI Specification (A2S) file is named `asyncapi.json` or `asyncapi.yaml`.